- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Dog and cat microchipping is a simple procedure.
 We simply inject a microchip for pets, about the size of a grain of rice (12mm), beneath the surface of your pet's skin between the shoulder blades.
-The process is similar to a routine vaccination, takes only a few seconds, and your pet will not react any more than he would to a vaccination.
+The process is similar to a routine vaccination, takes only a few seconds, and your pet will not react any more than to a vaccination.
 No anesthetic is required.

 A microchip is permanent pet ID.
 The microchip itself has no internal energy source, so it will last the life of your pet.
 It is read by passing a microchip scanner over the pet's shoulder blades.
 The scanner emits a low radio frequency that provides the power necessary to transmit the microchip's unique cat or dog ID code and positively identify the pet.